nariox/4x4arduinokeyboard/README.md

 This sketch requires NicoHood's excellent HID library, because I make use of media keys for some macros, but if those are not needed, you could use the Arduino's built-in HID keyboard library.

 This code is based on this tutorial: https://learn.sparkfun.com/tutorials/cherry-mx-switch-breakout-hookup-guide From what I understand, the tutorials are released as CC BY-NC-SA 3.0, which then are compatible with CC BY-NC-SA 4.0, which are compatible with GPLv3 (which is my preferred license).
-I have contacted Sparkfun on this issue and am waiting for a response.
+This work is published with Jimbo's approval.